 HELEN SHILLER (2000): She was inducted as a Friend of the Community for more than 30 years as a progressive activist and for service as 46th Ward alderman since 1987.
-During that time, she has often advocated for sexual-minority communities and for persons living with HIV and AIDS.
+During that time, she often advocated for sexual-minority communities and for persons living with HIV and AIDS.
+She retired from office in 2011.